crackaf/redirector/README.md

 # Redirector
-Redirector for my personal sites
+Redirector for my personal sites.
+Uses url parameter to check key in data.json, it redirects to the respective value.